yamautomate/ShellGPT/README.md

 ```

 ### "out | " command
 Using the "out |" command, you can tell the ChatBot to export the output to your prompt to a local file.
-For example, we can ask it to remove the try/catch block from our "test.txt" and generate the output, so that we then can store it in "
+For example, you can ask it to remove the try/catch block from our "test.txt" and generate the output, so that you then can store it in "notry.ps1":
-notry.ps1":

 ```
 ShellGPT @ 03/30/2023 20:14:34 | Your query for ChatGPT or commands for ShellGPT: file | C:\users\yanik\test.txt | remove the try/catch block.
 Do not append any additional text or reasoning | out | C:\users\yanik\notry.ps1